GaussNajera245/thermal-printer/README.md

 printer.openCashDrawer();                                  // Kick the cash drawer
-printer.cut();                                             // Cuts the paper (if printer only supports one mode use this) printer.partialCut();                                      // Cuts the paper leaving a small bridge in middle (if printer supports multiple cut modes) printer.beep();                                            // Sound internal beeper/buzzer (if available) printer.upsideDown(true);                                  // Content is printed upside down (rotated 180 degrees)
+printer.cut();                                             // Cuts the paper (if printer only supports one mode use this) printer.partialCut();                                      // Cuts the paper leaving a small bridge in middle (if printer supports multiple cut modes) printer.simpleCut();                                        // Cuts the paper not feed paper (if printer only supports one mode use this) printer.beep();                                            // Sound internal beeper/buzzer (if available) printer.upsideDown(true);                                  // Content is printed upside down (rotated 180 degrees)